 The best academic studies have repeatedly observed that investors have a home bias.
 They tend to allocate an amount of capital in their home country far greater than forecasted by the most developed financial models.
 Investors are often willing to pass on higher gains and lower risks to invest in their home countries.
 This is a world-wide empirical observation, which is not limited to the US.
-French investors hold 92% of their funds in French companies despite the fact that the market value of all French common stock is only about 3% of the world total (Malkiel, 1998).
+French investors hold 92% of their funds in French companies despite the fact that the market value of all French common stock is only about 3% of the world total (Malkiel and Mei, 1998).
 Similarly, German investors overwhelmingly concentrate on Germany, Brazil investors in Brazil, and so forth.
 Investors tend to wildly overestimate domestic investment returns compared to foreign ones, and this cannot be explained by taxation, transactional costs, exchange rates, or other institutional constraints (French and Poterba, 1991; Tesar and Werner, 1994).
 Investing abroad, however, was supposed to be the norm rather than the exception (Grubel, 1968; Levy and Sarnat, 1970; Solnik, 1974).
 As evidence of this, US investors’ portfolios have, on average, lower financial returns and higher risks than a portfolio where stocks are simply allocated according to the respective total capitalization of each country (Tesar and Werner, 1995; Bohn and Tesar, 1996), which can be proxied by a simple ETF.

 Graph 1.
 Optimum Stock Portfolio of US and Developed Country Stocks